NickGrunert/master-thesis/modules/03_truth_compare.typ

         Example C.
       ]), <fig:truth_compare:examples:c>,
       caption: [
-        Three examples houses for the metrics to be applied to.
+        Three examples houses for the metrics to be applied to ],
-      ],
       label: <fig:truth_compare:examples>,
     )